 Bedroom 2: With king size bed.

 Bedroom 3: With twin beds and pull out bed.

-Bathroom: With shower over bath, WC, heated towel rail and Velux windows.
+Bathroom: With shower over bath,toilet, heated towel rail and Velux windows.

-All heating, electric, bed linen and towels included.
+Biomass central heating with underfloor heating to the ground floor heating, electricity, bed linen and towels included.
 Initial fuel for wood burner provided, remainder at cost.
+Cot.
 Welcome pack.
+Wi-Fi.